scenarioo/scenarioo.github.io/README.md

 * The Sources for the Docu are located here: https://github.com/scenarioo/scenarioo/tree/develop/docs

-* Further instructions can be found here:
+* Further instructions can be found in here: http://scenarioo.org/docs/develop/contribute/Scenarioo-User-Documentation-and-Webpage-with-Jekyll.html

 # Working with Single Page Template